Cap-go/capacitor-inappbrowser/README.md

 openWebView(options: OpenWebViewOptions) => Promise<any>
 ```

-Open url in a new webview with toolbars
+Open url in a new webview with toolbars, and enhanced capabilities, like camera access, file access, listen events, inject javascript, bi directional communication, etc.

 | Param         | Type                                                              |
 | ------------- | ----------------------------------------------------------------- |